pfoser/tutorial-express-leaflet/README.md

 ![webmap](images/webmap.png)

-### 7.4 Shutting Down the express Server
+### Shutting Down the express Server

 When you are done running the server, shut it down by pressing `Ctrl + C` and then answering `yes` to the user prompt asking for termination.

 ## Automating Tasks

+Coming soon...

 # VSCode

 The tutorial so far has focussed on running the environment using a command line interface.
 Luckily, there are more comfortable developer environments such as [VSCode](https://code.visualstudio.com).
 VSCode not only helps you with keeping your code organized, but also provides code analysis such as highlighting (linting), running and debugging, and integrates well with github.

+To be expanded...

 # Application 2: PUG/Jade Templating